tobega/tailspin-v0/TailspinReference.md

 There is a special unit, `"1"`, to define a scalar number.
 Scalars can be multiplied with other units, leaving the other unit unchanged on the result.

 * Comparing measures with a measure of the same unit works.
 * Comparing scalars and untyped numbers works.
+Note that the resulting type will be what is in the matcher, e.g. `<0..> // Here the value is untyped` and `<0"1"..> // Here the value is scalar`
 * Comparing a measure to a measure of different unit, or to an untyped number, is an error.
 If you need to do this, first type match on the unit, e.g. `<"m" ?($ <=3"m">)>`.

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to